mrgeneko/wealth-tracker/README.md

 - In-place cell updates preserve CSS animations
 - Net Worth and Total row update automatically

+### Dashboard Settings

+The dashboard includes a comprehensive settings system accessible via the gear icon (⚙️) in the top right corner.
+The gear icon displays a dropdown menu with "Logs" and "Settings" options.

+#### Settings Modal

+The Settings modal provides the following configuration options:

+**Dashboard Preferences:**
+- **Auto refresh account and positions**: Toggle automatic data refreshing (default: enabled)
+- **Refresh interval**: Set how often data refreshes (30 seconds, 1 minute, 5 minutes, 10 minutes)
+- **Theme**: Choose between Dark and Light themes (default: Dark)

+**System:**
+- **Export Data**: Download all account and position data as a JSON file
+- **Import Data**: Upload and restore data from an exported JSON file (replaces all existing data)
+- **Clear Cache**: Clear browser cache and reload the dashboard

+**Keyboard Shortcuts:**
+- **Escape Key**: Close any open modal (Settings, Logs, Add Symbol, etc.)

+#### Settings Storage

+All settings are stored locally in your browser's localStorage and persist between sessions.
+Settings are specific to each browser/device and are not synced across different browsers or devices.

+#### Logs Access

+The "Logs" option in the gear dropdown opens a large 98% window size modal providing access to system logs with enhanced functionality:
+- File browser showing all log files with timestamps and sizes
+- Click any log file to view its contents
+- Resizable panes for file list and log viewer
+- Real-time log updates
+- **Modal Features**: Large screen coverage, Escape key to close, close button, and click-outside-to-close

+#### Settings Persistence

+Settings are automatically saved when you click "Save Settings" and applied immediately.
+The dashboard remembers your preferences including:
+- Auto-refresh preferences and intervals
+- Theme selection (Dark/Light)
+- Any custom configurations you set

+#### Data Import/Export

+The dashboard provides full data portability through import and export functionality:

+**Export Data:**
+- Downloads all accounts, positions, and fixed assets as a JSON file
+- Includes metadata like export date and version
+- File format: `wealth-tracker-export-YYYY-MM-DD.json`

+**Import Data:**
+- Reads exported JSON files and replaces all existing data
+- Validates file format before importing
+- Uses database transactions for data integrity
+- Automatically refreshes the dashboard after successful import
+- **Warning**: Import completely replaces existing data - use with caution

+This allows you to backup your portfolio data, migrate between environments, or restore from backups.

+The "Clear Cache" option resets all settings to defaults and clears any cached data, which can be useful for troubleshooting.

 ---
 ## Troubleshooting
 - Chrome launch/connect failures: